 Actively traded listed investments are valued using stock exchange prices provided by third party pricing vendors.
-Investments that are unlisted or not actively traded are valued using a variety of techniques to determine a fair value, as set out in the accounting policies note on page 37, and all such valuations are carefully reviewed by the Manager's Unquoted Pricing Committee and the Committee.
+Investments that are unlisted or not actively traded are valued using a variety of techniques to determine a fair value, as set out in the accounting policies note on page 38, and all such valuations are carefully reviewed by Invesco's European Unquoted Pricing Committee and the Committee.